meilisearch/documentation/reference/api/stats.md

 }
 ```

-### Field distribution

-The `fieldDistribution` object is returned when you call the stats route.
-In the above code sample, it shows every field in the `movies` and `rangemovies` indexes along with the total number of documents in the database that contain that field.
+In the above code sample, `fieldDistribution` shows every field in the `movies` and `rangemovies` indexes along with the total number of documents in the database that contain that field.

-`fieldDistribution` is not impacted by `searchableAttributes` or `displayedAttributes`.
-Meaning, if one of the fields is not displayed or searchable, it will still be displayed in the `fieldDistribution` object.